Leptospirosis

 OR

-Laboratory suggestive evidence (not in national case definition)
+Laboratory suggestive evidence

-Detection of Leptospira by nucleic acid testing
+Detection of pathogenic Leptospira species from a clinical specimen by nucleic acid testing.

 Community outbreak criteria